Samech. (Sin/Shin) – v. 113-120.

 Therefore, the Word of God must be read, studied, prayed over, and obeyed by asking the power of God to help.
 He knows me, my heart, my situation, and the others with whom I live life.
 Is there any better companion?

 Choosing my companions.
 The reality is that we DO listen to others!
 We can’t ignore the voices we hear in this world.
 The question is not “if”, but to whom are we listening?
 Are these voices pointing me to God, or away from Him?
 What are they saying?
-Are they building me and others up, or tearing me and others down?
-I must include myself here, because some of the lies we hear in this world are about ourselves, and we believe them!
-Are they glorifying God, or dragging glory away from Him and to another?
+Are they building up, or tearing down?
+Some of the lies we hear in this world are about ourselves, and we believe them!
+Are the voices we hear glorifying God? or dragging glory away from God and to another?

 Who are my companions?
 Who am I spending the most time with?
 Who do I reach for when I have questions, or successes, or failures, or sorrows?
 Who has the preeminence in my heart?
 Is it a particular author, pastor, philosopher or friend or group?
 A professional in this world?
 A person with whom I am co-dependent?
 An idea or cause?
 Or is it myself?